The Wayz We Were

 "The Wayz We Were" is the fourth episode of the thirty-third season of the American animated television series The Simpsons, and the 710th episode overall.
 It aired in the United States on Fox on October 17, 2021.
 The episode was directed by Matthew Nastuk and written by Joel H. Cohen.

+In this episode, Moe reunites with his former love Maya while the Simpsons deal with the traffic in their neighborhood.
+Pamela Reed guest starred as Ruth Powers.
+Musician Trey Anastasio appeared as himself.
+The episode received mixed reviews.

 Plot

 Evergreen Terrace's street is overcome by a major traffic jam and everyone is miserable.
 Meanwhile, Moe Szyslak is sitting in his car waiting for the traffic to move when he sees a maroon car behind him and believes he remembers it from his past.

 Later that night, the Simpson family call the entire neighborhood to discuss the traffic problem, and learn that the entire family is highly disliked due to their annoying antics.
 After realizing the neighborhood hates them, Homer promises to redeem themselves.
 Afterwards, he goes to Professor Frink and Frink digitally takes the street off the maps, thus getting rid of traffic on that street.
 The townspeople hail Homer as a hero, but he quickly gets annoyed by their praises.

-Meanwhile, Moe finds the car behind him belongs to his former little person girlfriend Maya, from "Eeny Teeny Maya Moe".
+Meanwhile, Moe finds the car behind him belongs to his former short girlfriend Maya, from "Eeny Teeny Maya Moe".
 Maya quickly asks Moe to get back together and he gladly accepts her back.
 The two spend a large amount of time at the bar and begin singing, but Moe worries Maya might leave him again just like every other girl in his life.

-A grief stricken Moe then heads to Bart's treehouse in very emotional pain.
+A grief stricken Moe then heads to Bart's treehouse in emotional pain.
 Homer then convinces Moe to leave the treehouse by telling him Maya loves him and she would never leave him.
 The two reconcile and kiss and Moe proposes to Maya, who happily accepts.

+Production

+The couch gag, titled "All Hail Princess Maggie!," was created by Stoopid Buddy Stoodios.
+Produced with stop-motion animation and made entirely from wood, the gag was directed by John Harvatine IV and written by Tom Root.

+Pamela Reed reprised her role as Ruth Powers.
+The character previously appeared in the fourth season episode "New Kid on the Block", the fifth season episode "Marge on the Lam", and the fourteenth season episode "The Strong Arms of the Ma".
+Musician Trey Anastasio appeared as himself.
+Anastasio previously appeared with his band Phish in the thirteenth season episode "Weekend at Burnsie's".